webbtj/cm-cli/README.md

 DESCRIPTION

-  Register a Menu in your C+M Smarty theme
+  Register a custom image size in your C+M Smarty theme

 SYNOPSIS